How to Pick The Best Resume FormatEssential résumé writing guide October 19, 2022 ·

 - Doesn’t show creative flair

-- You need to have experience to fill it out properly
+- You need to have the experience to fill it out properly

 Functional Resume Format

-When your skills and hands on experience is more important that your year-to-year job history, you need to use the functional resume format.
-In this resume format you ditch the “work history” title and instead start with “professional experience” or “ accomplishments”.
-Here, you list the skills you’ve honed and things you’ve achieved over your life.
+When your skills and hands-on experience is more important that your year-to-year job history, you need to use the functional resume format.
+In this resume format, you ditch the “work history” title and instead start with “professional experience” or “ accomplishments”.
+Here, you list the skills you’ve honed and the things you’ve achieved over your life.